-Anyone who has spent time in Donegal will know just how changeable the climate can be.
+Anyone who has spent time in Ireland will know just how changeable the climate can be.
 Four seasons in one day are not uncommon, even in midsummer.
 Tweed Flat caps became the perfect headwear for those working outdoors,

 trapping warmth head and waterproofing the wearer.